Lorenz-127/Student-X/README.md

 ### Unfixed Bugs

+- #Issue 06 - The Label color change for the correct / wrong answers on the Quiz form is not working.

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment